 And, trading commission amounts to just 0.26%.
 I also like Kraken because it has been active in the Bitcoin exchange scene for over 9 years and as such possesses a great reputation.

 You can read my full Kraken review here.

-If for some reason Kraken doesn’t quite meet your needs, other platforms to consider are:
+If for some reason Kraken doesn’t quite meet your needs, another platform to consider is Binance.

 Irrespective of which Bitcoin trading site you use to invest, you need to think about storage.
 This is because Bitcoin needs to be stored in a digital cryptocurrency wallet.
 These can be downloaded free of charge onto your desktop device or mobile phone.

 For even more security, you might consider a hardware wallet like Trezor or Ledger Nano.
 If you prioritize convenience and ease-of-access over security, you can also store your Bitcoin at your chosen broker.

 For example Kraken is known to offer top-rated security.
 This is because 98%-ish of its coins are held in cold storage and away from online servers.

 On the other hand, Bitcoin can also become an income-producing asset for you if you opt to earn interest on your crypto holdings by using crypto lending platforms like Nexo and YouHodler.